melmorabity/nagios-plugin-oracle-java-updates/README.md

 ## Notes

 This Nagios plugin relies on the [web service](https://java.com/applet/javaLatestVersion.xml) used by the Java browser applet on https://www.java.com/en/download/installed.jsp to check installed Java version.

-Since Java 9 doesn't provide Java browser plugin anymore, this version is not supported by the plugin.